gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Special Leaf urged Mama Roo.
 "Keep them safe."

-"Aren't you comin' with us?"
-Sindy asked the old tortoise plaintively.
+"Aren't you comin' too?"
+Sindy asked the old tortoise.

 Special Leaf smiled a wrinkly smile.
 "No.
 I am tortoise,
-and tortoises don't run from fights."
+and tortoises don't run from fights.
-He winked.
-"Mostly because we can't."
+Mostly because we can't,"
+he added,
+patting Sindy's shoulder.

-But suddenly it was too late to run.
+But then all at once it was too late to run.
-A tricycle bot roared into the square, waving its twig-thin arms to keep its balance as one back wheel came up in the air.
+A tricycle bot roared into the square, waving its twig-thin arms to keep its balance as one of its rear wheels came up in the air.

 "Get outta here, you!" shouted the goat who had sounded the alarm.
 Shirt tails flapping,
 he waved his arms at the bot as if trying to scare a goose back to its flock.

-Black dizzysmoke began to spew out of the canister on the tricycle bot's back.
+Black dizzysmoke began spewing out of the canister on the tricycle bot's back.
 "Look out!"
 Maddy yelled.

 The goat didn't hear,